aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-5-1/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Added Workbook.Dispose Method**
-Workbook object now implements the System.IDisposable interface which has a single Dispose method.
-You can either directly call the Workbook.Dispose method or create a Workbook object in a Using structure to call this method automatically.
+Workbook object now implements the System.IDisposable interface, which has a single Dispose method.
+You can either directly call the Workbook.Dispose method or create a Workbook object in a using statement to call this method automatically.

 **C#**